 Their seat systems are designed to provide maximum comfort for long periods of time, with extra cushioning and positioning features.
 They usually have push handles at the back of the chair, and large wheeled castors to enable carers to move the patient around easily.

-Riser recliner chairs (also known as rise and recline chairs or recliner chairs), are a more contemporary seating range designed for a wider market, to help those with poor mobility.
+Riser recliner chairs (also known as rise and recline chairs or lift and tilt chairs), are a more contemporary seating range designed for a wider market, to help those with poor mobility.

 The main purpose of this chair is to help the user stand to their feet, and recline back in the chair when needed.